eyemotif/eyebot-rs/README.md

   * `&REPLY`: Replies to the command caller instead of just sending a chat message.
   * `&SUPER`: Prevents non-mods from calling the command.
   * `&TEMP`: Prevents the command from being [saved to disk](#disk-interactions).
+  * `&ALIAS`: Treats the command as if the command caller sent its body instead.
+    I.e., if the body is a `!command`, the original command is an *alias* for the new command.
   * `&C:INC=<counter-name>`: Increments the [counter](#counters) defined by `<counter-name>`.
   * `&C:DEC=<counter-name>`: Decrements the [counter](#counters) defined by `<counter-name>`.
   * `&C:ZERO=<counter-name>`: Sets the value of the [counter](#counters) defined by